Data Privacy & Security | NB Institute for Research, Data and Training (NB-IRDT) | UNB

 • Adaptive and responsive governance - To ensure that our strategic plan remains current and is always looking to the future, NB-IRDT staff creates a five-year strategic plan every three years.

-• Complete training prior to data access - NB-IRDT requires all data users to complete Privacy as well as Secure Research Environment training before data access is granted.
+• Complete training prior to data access - NB-IRDT requires all data users to complete Privacy as well as Trusted Research Environment training before data access is granted.
 Users must also refresh their privacy training annually.

 NB-IRDT recognizes that public engagement has a tremendous role to play in research and can lead to significant benefits for everyone involved.
 Citizen partners have long been an untapped skillset vital to conducting relevant and impactful policy research.
 NB-IRDT encourages researchers to build projects that integrate public engagement in a way that involves representation from the populations involved from beginning to end.